Seraphicc1/learning-python/README.md

 # learning-python

+## Goal
-In this repository I write down everything I learn about Python from start to finish.
-My source is the 12-hours-course by "Bro Code" on YouTube.
+This repository documents my learning-journey using the 12-hours-course by "Bro Code" on YouTube.
+## Topics
+Basics []

+## Mini-projects